-Big Levels to the Blue Ridge is a 18.8 mile lightly trafficked point-to-point trail located near Stuarts Draft, Virginia and is only recommended for very experienced adventurers.
+Big Levels to the Blue Ridge is a 18.8 mile lightly trafficked point-to-point trail located near Stuarts Draft, Virginia that offers scenic views and is only recommended for very experienced adventurers.
 The trail is primarily used for mountain biking and off road driving and is accessible year-round.

 off road driving